Curate DataFrames and AnnDatas¶

 ✓ standardized 1 synonym in "cell_type": "astrocytic glia" → "astrocyte"

-# now we have only one non-validated term left
+# now we have only one non-validated cell type left

 For “cerebral pyramidal neuron”, let’s understand which cell type in the public ontology might be the actual match.